 (Betterment was at one time a sponsor of the Dough Roller Money Podcast.
 As of today, neither Betterment nor Wealthfront are sponsors, but both offer affiliate programs that I participate in.)

-But back to robo advisors.
-Let’s address Dan’s question about Betterment vs. Wealthfront, starting with the basics.
+So, let’s address Dan’s question about Betterment versus Wealthfront, starting with the basics.

 1. Account Types

 - Taxable accounts (personal, joint, trust & corporate)

 - Roth IRA accounts